 The Lifelines Project was started in 2006 as a large-scale genetic study into the mechanisms behind healthy aging.
-In this interview Procesmanager Jacko Duker tells us about the scale and impact of the project, and how Panasonic ULT freezers have provided a solution for keeping their irreplaceable samples safe.
+In this interview, Jacko Duker tells News-Medical about the scale and impact of the Lifelines Project, and how Panasonic ULT freezers have provided a solution for keeping their irreplaceable samples safe.

 Please can you give an introduction to the Lifelines Project?